-2002 was another ‘business as usual’ season for Valentino Rossi as he continued to dominate the series on his Repsol Honda RC211V and finished as World Champion without ever really being challenged too much by his closest rivals that year, Max Biaggi and (team-mate) Tohru Ukawa.
+The 2002 MotoGP was another ‘business as usual’ season for Valentino Rossi as he continued to dominate the series on his Repsol Honda RC211V.
+Valentino was mostly untouchable on the track and he finished as World Champion without ever really being challenged too much by his closest rivals that year, Max Biaggi and (team-mate) Tohru Ukawa.
 Rossi finished the season with 355 points, which was 140 points more than Max Biaggi who finished in second place.

-2002 also marked the start of a new era in MotoGP when teams could opt to race either a 500cc two-stroke bike, or a 990cc four-stroke bike.
+The 2002 GP season was notable as it also marked the start of a new era in MotoGP when teams could opt to race either a 500cc two-stroke bike, or a 990cc four-stroke bike.
 The four-strokes had a huge power advantage and dominated the season so much, that by 2003 no two-stroke bikes were competing in MotoGP and all teams were running four-strokes.

 2002 Valentino Rossi Helmets